Recidiviz/justice-counts/publisher/src/components/HelpCenter/README.md

       },
       "agency-settings": {
         category: "Account Setup",
-        label: "Agency Settings",
+        title: "Agency Settings",
         caption: "See and edit information about your agency.",
         path: "agency-settings",
         element: <AccountSetupGuide />,
         relevantGuides: ["agency-settings", "explore-data"],
       },
-      // Adds a new guide within Publisher's directory
+      // The below object adds the `NewGuide` you created within Publisher's directory
       // Template:
       "new-guide-key": {
         category: "Add Data",
-        label: "New Guide",
+        title: "New Guide",
         caption: "Caption for the New Guide.",
         path: "new-guide",
         element: <NewGuide />,